woowup/woowup-php-client-v2/docs/PurchaseItemModel.md

 ## List of methods

-PurchaseItemModel extends [ProductModel][Link a ProductModel.md].
+PurchaseItemModel extends [ProductModel](ProductModel.md).
 The additional methods regard product's quantity, unit price, variations and warranties.

 | Field in API | Setter in php-client-v2 | Getter in php-client-v2 | Comments |
 | --- | --- | --- | --- |